Signs of Botulism in Canned Food

 But back to the bulging can of tomato paste.
 So how’d it get that way?
 Well, this particular can had been sitting on a shelf in our basement for a very long time.
 I rarely go down there to look for canned food to use for meals these days, so it was sort of forgotten.

-I don't think we'll eat it now.
+Whether caused by botulism or not, I don’t think we’ll eat it now.